 Ken Kunkel’s family farmed corn, soybeans and wheat near Carlyle.

 “We always struggled financially at the whims of the weather,” he recalls.
 “Growing up on a farm was THE reason I pursued degrees in meteorology.”

-Don Wuebbles grew up about a mile from Ken, and still refers to himself as a farm boy.
-He served as President Obama’s climate science advisor and is Harry E. Preble Professor of Atmospheric Science, University of Illinois.
+Don Wuebbles grew up about a mile from Ken and still refers to himself as a farm boy.
+He served as President Obama’s climate science advisor and is Harry E. Preble professor of atmospheric science at the University of Illinois.
 He did early research on stratospheric ozone and developed one of the first air-quality models.
 A leader in many major national and international assessments of climate change science, he cautions:

 “Climate change is one of the most important issues that humanity faces.
 We have to consciously move forward with everything we do, beginning at the neighborhood level, if we’re going to protect the planet for our children and grandchildren.”

-Jim, Ken, and Don cherish their childhood experiences on their families’ farms.
-Today, their scientific contributions are more critical than ever as weather events become more frequent and extreme, and climate change impacts Illinois and the world beyond.
-The work of these scientists and their colleagues on TNC’s Illinois Climate Assessment urges us to address the immediate and far-reaching effects of climate change on humans and on wildlife; and to protect our habitats--prairies, savannahs, farmland, forests, waterways, cities, and towns--in order to insure a sustainable future for the State that we call home.
+Jim, Ken and Don cherish their childhood experiences on their families’ farms.
+Today, their scientific contributions are more critical than ever as weather events become more frequent and extreme and climate change impacts Illinois and the world beyond.
+The work of these scientists and their colleagues on TNC’s Illinois Climate Assessment urges us to address the immediate and far-reaching effects of climate change on humans and on wildlife and to protect our habitats—prairies, savannahs, farmland, forests, waterways, cities and towns—in order to ensure a sustainable future for the state that we call home.